 Although there is no in-house restaurant, you’ll find plenty of local eateries around the vicinity.

-Most of the hotel’s room types are ideal for couples, whereas they also have triple rooms available but would be a tight fit for 3 adults.
+Most of the hotel’s room types are ideal for couples.
+They also have triple rooms available, but they would be a tight fit for three adults.
+Some rooms don’t have windows, so make sure you book one that has a window if this is important to you.

 How To Get To Miri